slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 > *"The secret to creativity is knowing how to hide your sources."
 -- Albert Einstein [1879]*

 Creative minds are rarely tidy.
-We don’t have an «imagination» we have a memory.
+We don’t have a«imagination», we have a memory.
 More than addition, creativity is subtraction.

 > *"What is now proved, was once only imagined."
 -- William Blake [1757]*